honzajavorek/pub/README.md

 # Pub

-Pub is a simple automatic publisher of static pages only via GitHub and Heroku:
+Pub is a simple automatic publisher of static pages only via GitHub and Heroku.

+## Status: ACTIVE

+Under active development and maintenance.

+## How does it work?

 1. Uses Heroku Scheduler to be launched once a day.
 2. In `scripts` file it has a list of GitHub repos with scripts (scrapers, generators), coupled with GitHub Pages repos where the output of each script should go.